org-formation/org-formation-cli/README.md

 Another way to speed things up is to run tasks in parallel this can be done with the argument `--max-concurrent-tasks 10`.
 This, however, has the side-effect that the logging might be somewhat harder to relate to a specific task (as it might be out of order).

+One can add `MaxConcurrentTasks: 10` to the task directly; for example, for type registration, adding this to the `Type: include` task called `Types` will ensure multiple types can be registered in parallel.

 &nbsp;
 </details>